flyteorg/flytesnacks/docs/getting_started/package_register.md

 1. 📦 **Packages** and zips up the directory/file that you specify as the argument to `pyflyte register`, along with any files in the root directory of your project.
-The result of this is a tarball that is packaged into a `.tar.gz` file, which also includes the serialized task and workflow specifications defined in your workflow code.
+The result of this is a tarball that is packaged into a `.tar.gz` file, which also includes the serialized task (in `protobuf` format) and workflow specifications defined in your workflow code.
 2. 🚢 **Registers** the Flyte package to the specified Flyte cluster and uploads the tarball containing the user-defined code into the configured blob store